Starting at $10,649 MSRP

 A choice of four handlebar positions and two footpeg positions allows riders to tailor their riding position to suit body size and preference.
 Factory-style ø28.6 mm (1-1/8”) Renthal aluminum Fatbar is standard equipment.
 The thick handlebar helps reduce vibration and shocks transmitted to the rider and helps put the rider in a position that makes it easier to weight the front wheel.

-Revised footpeg design is 5 mm wider (front-to-rear) and positioned 3 mm rearward, offering excellent grip, superb feel, and making it easier to weight the pegs.
+Revised footpeg design as of 2023 is 5 mm wider (front-to-rear) and positioned 3 mm rearward, offering excellent grip, superb feel, and making it easier to weight the pegs.

 Complementing the powerful engine, the lean chassis from the KX250 offers light, nimble handling.
 High-grade suspension and brake components, and slim, adjustable ergonomics all add to off-road riding performance.